RealNetworks (NASDAQ:RNWK) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of RealNetworks (NASDAQ:RNWK – Get Rating) in a research note released on Thursday morning.
-The brokerage issued a hold rating on the technology company’s stock.
+StockNews.com started coverage on shares of RealNetworks (NASDAQ:RNWK – Get Rating) in a research report issued to clients and investors on Friday.
+The firm set a “hold” rating on the technology company’s stock.

-RealNetworks (NASDAQ:RNWK – Get Rating) last posted its quarterly earnings results on Wednesday, February 9th.
-The technology company reported ($0.04) EPS for the quarter.
-RealNetworks had a negative net margin of 37.78% and a negative return on equity of 29.66%.
-The business had revenue of $13.40 million during the quarter.
+RealNetworks (NASDAQ:RNWK – Get Rating) last issued its quarterly earnings results on Wednesday, February 9th.
+The technology company reported ($0.04) earnings per share (EPS) for the quarter.
+The company had revenue of $13.40 million during the quarter.
+RealNetworks had a negative return on equity of 29.66% and a negative net margin of 37.78%.

 RealNetworks, Inc engages in the provision of network-delivered digital media applications and services to manage, play, and share digital media.
 It offers SAFR, RealPlayer, Kontxt, Gamehouse, Realtimes, RealMedia, and mobile services.
 It operates through the following segment: Consumer Media, Mobile Services, Games.